About Us

 1999

-WSU faculty & staff AAUP local jointly affiliates with AFT
+WSU faculty & staff AAUP local jointly affiliates with AFT, becoming Local 6075.

 2000

-MFT & SRP has 90 locals representing approximately 26,000 members
+Entering the 21st century, MFT & SRP was made up of 90 locals representing approximately 26,000 members.

-Ballot initiative proposing “vouchers” (public money for private schools) is defeated
+Ballot initiative proposing “vouchers” (which would send public money to private schools) is defeated by Michigan voters.

 2001